OmDoke/job-application-tracker/README.md

 1.  **Start the Backend Server:**

     ```bash
-    cd backend # Or the path to your backend directory
-    # Depending on your backend technology:
-    # For Node.js: npm start # or node server.js
-    # For Python: python app.py # or flask run / django runserver
+    # for SpringBoot: mvn install clean
-    # For Java: mvn spring-boot:run # or ./gradlew bootRun
+    # For Java: mvn spring-boot:run
     ```

-    The backend will typically run on `http://localhost:XXXX` (e.g., `http://localhost:5000` or `http://localhost:8080`).
+    The backend will typically run on `http://localhost:8888`

 2.  **Start the Frontend Development Server:**

     ```bash
-    cd frontend # Or the path to your frontend directory
+    cd frontend
-    npm run dev # or npm start / yarn dev / yarn start
+    npm start
     ```

-    The frontend will typically open in your browser at `http://localhost:YYYY` (e.g., `http://localhost:3000`).
+    The frontend will typically open in your browser at `http://localhost:3000`.

 ## Usage